Usbac/wolff/README.md

 * **Session**: Have cleaner code using the session class instead of managing the php session variables directly.

-* **Extension**: An useful and descriptive extension system which gives you more control over your site.
+* **Middleware**: An useful and descriptive middleware system which gives you more control over your site.

 * **Language**: For managing multiple languages easily and quickly.